Percy (R in some records) Farr

 Wartime Service

-The Hertfordshire Express reports on the 28th of July 1917 that official news has been received from the War Office that Trooper Percy Farr succumbed to heat stroke on the 11th of July in Mesopotamia.
-The article describes him as having "a fine physique, and being of a bright and cheery disposition was a general favourite with all his comrades, and will be much missed."
+The Hertfordshire Express reported on 28 July 1917 that official news has been received from the War Office that Trooper Percy Farr succumbed to heat stroke on the 11 July in Mesopotamia.
+The article described him as having "a fine physique, and being of a bright and cheery disposition was a general favourite with all his comrades, and will be much missed."

 Additional Information